onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/science-1-01.md

-green part of the plant very long and sharp sharp you got to be careful if it's sharp right sharp means it's dangerous it can it can poke you is that does that sound right that's not correct right that's false because a branch remember is like an arm of a tree it's
+green part of the plant very long and sharp sharp you got to be careful if it's sharp right sharp means it's dangerous it can it can poke [pəʊk] vi. 刺，捅；戳；you is that does that sound right that's not correct right that's false because a branch remember is like an arm of a tree it's